what-the-lucky-farce/m-ller-guido/README.md

-# _Intro to ML with Python_ by Andreas C. Müller & Sarah Guido
+# _Introduction to Machine Learning with Python_ by Müller & Guido

 Notes while reading...